 Raking is another technique used.
 Pour the remains on the surface of the soil and use a rake to mix the ashes.

 You may also wish to check out our selection of scattering urns prior to making plans for your ceremony.
-Should you need advice on how to design a meaningful ceremony, feel free to call us.
+Should you need advice on how to design a meaningful ceremony, feel free to Contact Us.

-We serve all of Jefferson County, Ohio including, Steubenville, Wintersville, Mingo Junction, New Alexandria, Toronto, Richmond, Belvedere, Unionport, Bloomingdale and all other surrounding communities.
+We provide funeral home & cremation services to all of Jefferson County, Ohio including, Steubenville, Wintersville, Mingo Junction, Hopedale, New Alexandria, Toronto, Richmond, Belvedere, Unionport, Bloomingdale and all other surrounding communities.

 Tuesday - Open 24 hours